slowernews/wisdom-tldr/README.md

 Sales used to be about information asymmetry but times are changing.<br>
 Now it's mostly applied persuasion and keeping relationships.

+> *'Historically, the seller had more information than the buyer.<br>
+Its a different game now.
+Everybody knows immediately the alternatives.'*

+> *'Selling by just keeping in touch.
+Send emails once in a while.'*

+> *'To sell is to deal with objections.'*

 > *'When you go up in an hierarchy, the need of persuasion is higher.<br>
 To persuade up, focus in interests; to persuade down focus in emotions.'*

-> *'Historically, the seller had more information than the buyer.
-Its a different game now.
-Everybody knows immediately the alternatives.'*

-> *'Selling by just keeping in touch. send emails once in a while.'*

 > *'Best sellers are ambiverts.'*